ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 ## OIDC Proivder for an organisation
 In this chapter, we dont detail everything because it is very similar to the protection of the Portal with an OIDC provider.
-We need to add a redirect URI for the Organisation to come back from the OIDC Provider to API Connect
+We need to add a redirect URI for the Organization to come back from the OIDC Provider to API Connect.

+The redirect URI must be the one of the platform endpoint in this case (using an OIDC provider as user registry for the Cloud Manager or API Manager).

 ![OIDC For an organisation Redirect URL in the OIDC Provider](./images/oidc-mgr-redirect.png)

 # Step 13 - Testing the quality of your API